Hakkadex/Hakkadex/README.md

 Hardware

+Laptop Computer

-Laptop computer with monitor mode wifi chipset built in, with a minimum of 4 gb RAM, running Kali, Parron or Black Arch, avoid Nvidia, Get a Fujuitsu lifebook if possible.
+With monitor mode wifi chipset built in, with a minimum of 4 gb RAM, running Kali, Parron or Black Arch, avoid Nvidia, Get a Fujitsu lifebook if possible.

 Proxmark